 Editor’s Note: Some of the offers below may have expired or are no longer available on our site.

-The World of Hyatt Credit Card is a brand-new co-brand credit card.
+The World of Hyatt Credit Card is an enticing hotel credit card.
 It has an annual fee of $95 and doesn’t charge a foreign transaction fee.

-This credit card comes with several benefits that can be well worth having.
-New cardmembers have the chance to earn a 50,000 point sign-up bonus worth up to 10 free nights.
+This hotel credit card comes with several benefits that can be well worth having.
+New Hyatt credit card members have the chance to earn a 50,000 point sign-up bonus worth up to 10 free nights.

 As long as you own a Hyatt credit card, your World of Hyatt points will never expire.